WPA3: Next-Gen Security for Next-Gen Internet of Things

 WEP provides a method of getting cipher (encrypted) text by XORing plain text with keystream generated using an RC4 (Rivest Cipher) stream cipher.
 The stream cipher is a symmetric key algorithm for performing encryption or decryption where plaintext digits are combined with a pseudorandom keystream.
 The keystream is generated by concatenating key (generally a password used to connect the Wi-Fi) of 40 bits and 24 bits (Initialization Vector) IV, a pseudorandom random key, to make it 64- bit WEP.
 The key length can vary from 40 bits to 232 bits but IV has only 24 bits length.
 Due to the smaller length of IV, it will eventually repeat its values and once a repeat happens it becomes easy to figure out what the message is being transferred over the network.

-Data integrity is an important feature which ensures the correct information is being received at the receiver end.
+Data integrity is an important feature that ensures the correct information is being received at the receiver end.
 It is done with CRC-32 (Cyclic Redundancy Check) error detecting code.
-It expands the message without adding any information to it and algorithm is based on cyclic codes to check the data.
+It expands the message without adding any information to it and the algorithm is based on cyclic codes to check the data.

 The authentication mechanisms do not provide stronger security, therefore, WEP has a serious security weakness and was been superseded by WPA.
 WEP used a 64-bit or 128-bit encryption permanent key that must be manually entered on wireless access points and devices.
 WPA uses TKIP (Temporal Key Integrity Protocol) 128 bits encryption and employs a per-packet key, meaning that it dynamically generates a new 128-bit key for each packet and thus prevents the types of attacks that compromised WEP.
-TKIP implements a key mixing function that combines with 24 bit IV before passing it to RC4 stream cipher.
-Compared to WEP, WPA uses key mixing function instead of simply concatenate with IV.
+TKIP implements a key mixing function that combines with 24-bit IV before passing it to the RC4 stream cipher.
+Compared to WEP, WPA uses a key mixing function instead of simply concatenating with IV.
 Key mixing function also called temporal key hash which produces the 128-bit RC4 per-frame encryption key.
 This function takes as input the 128-bit Temporal Key (TK), the 48-bit Transmitter’s Address (TA) and 48-bit IV.
 The 48-bit IV is often called the TKIP Sequence Counter (TSC).
 The key mixing function outputs 128-bit WEP key, the first three bytes of which are derived from the TSC.

 Data integrity using CRC-32 was replaced by MIC (Message Integrity Check), which is designed to prevent an attacker from altering and resending data packets.
-MIC is similar to cryptography hash function which is used to detect the duplicate data and indexing of data using a hash function.
+MIC is similar to a cryptography hash function which is used to detect duplicate data and indexing of data using a hash function.
 A hash function is a hex code of the data and is used as a key to encrypt and decrypt the data.
-Pre Shared Key (PSK) is a method of authentication that uses 64-bit hexadecimal digits to generate a unique encryption key for each wireless connected devices.
-These encryption keys constantly change and PSK authentication user provides the password to verify the connection.
+Pre Shared Key (PSK) is a method of authentication that uses 64-bit hexadecimal digits to generate a unique encryption key for each wireless connected device.
+These encryption keys constantly change and the PSK authentication user provides the password to verify the connection.
 WPA also supports Advanced Encryption Standard (AES) which is optional in place of RC4.
-Although AES is more secure but biggest threat is that integrity check is still done via TKIP-MIC.
+Although AES is more secure but the biggest threat is that integrity check is still done via TKIP-MIC.
 The biggest threat is if the RC4 key is lost total security is lost.

 WPA security issues are resolved in the now current WPA2 standard.
 WPA2 supports the same modes as WPA, except that it does not use TKIP but CCMP for cryptographic encapsulation.
 CCMP (Counter Mode Cipher Block Chaining Message Authentication Code Protocol) uses CCM mode of operation for cryptographic block ciphers.
 In the CCMP procedure, additional authentication data is taken from MAC header and included in CCM encryption process.
 It provides both authentication and confidentiality.
 It is based on AES (Advanced Encryption Standard) processing and uses a 128-bit key and a 128-bit block size.
-AES is based on a substitution-permutation mathematical operation which takes a block of plaintext and keys as inputs and applies several permutations and substitution to produce ciphertext.
+AES is based on a substitution-permutation mathematical operation that takes a block of plaintext and keys as inputs and applies several permutations and substitutions to produce ciphertext.
 To protect against replay attacks, a sequenced Packet Number (PN) and portions of MAC header are used to generate a nonce (Pseudo-Random Number) which in turn is used by the CCMP encryption process.

 The CCMP mode has Message Integrity Code (MIC) which protects the integrity and authenticity of the packet.
-The Frame Check Sequence (FCS) which is used for error detection and correction.
+The Frame Check Sequence (FCS) is used for error detection and correction.

-Some access points can still be configured to use both TKIP and CCMP so that user need not require upgrading the hardware.
+Some access points can still be configured to use both TKIP and CCMP so that users need not require upgrading the hardware.
 Key management is done using Extensible Authentication Protocol (EAP) which is used in both WPA and WPA2.
 EAP is a framework for providing the transport and usage of keys generated by different EAP methods.

-On the other hand, the new upcoming WPA3 protocol uses 192-bit security suite aligned with the Commercial National Security Algorithm (CNSA) Suite that protects the government, Defense and industrial network which requires a higher level of security.
+On the other hand, the new WPA3 protocol uses a 192-bit security suite aligned with the Commercial National Security Algorithm (CNSA) Suite that protects the government, Defense and industrial network which requires a higher level of security.
 The CNSA encryption uses Elliptical Curve Cryptography (ECC) which has a wide range of cryptographic schemes and protocols, such as Elliptic Curve Diffie-Hellman (ECDH), the Elliptic Curve Digital Signature Algorithm and the Elliptic Curve Integrity Encryption Scheme (ECIES).
 The Digital Signature Algorithm (DSA) generates a digital signature composed of two 160-bit numbers directly from the private key and a hash of the data to be signed.
 The corresponding public key can be used to verify the signature.

-Elliptical Curve Integrity Encryption Scheme (ECIES) takes plain text message and recipient’s public key as input.
+Elliptical Curve Integrity Encryption Scheme (ECIES) takes a plain text message and the recipient’s public key as input.
 An ECC ephemeral key and Initialization Vector (IV) is generated.
-Further ephemeral private key is combined with recipient’s public key to generate ECDH shared secret data.
+Further ephemeral private key is combined with the recipient’s public key to generate ECDH shared secret data.
 The shared secret data is fed to key derivation function to generate two secret keys.
 One secret key is used to encrypt the plain text and other is used to generate a MAC.
 The final output is the cipher text, the IV, the ephemeral key and the MAC.ECC keys are better than RSA & DSA keys in the algorithm is harder to break.
 ECC keys are more secure and uses smaller length keys (for instance a 256-bit ECC key is as secure as a 3248-bit RSA key).

 Data integrity is done using Secure Hash Algorithm-2 in which different hash function is generated for different inputs.
 SHA-2 is often called SHA-2 family of hashes because it contains many different size hashes, including 224, 256, 384 and 512 bit.

-WPA3 provides enhanced security especially for public open Wi-Fi networks.
+WPA3 provides enhanced security, especially for public open Wi-Fi networks.
 WPA3 uses individualized data encryption which encrypts data between the access point and the user even when no password is entered at the time of connection.